thegooddocsproject/templates/style-guide/about-style-guide.md

 ## About the "General Writing Tips" section

-This seciton is optional.
+This section is optional.
 You can link to your favorite general writing tips or add some of your own general guidelines.

 ## About the "Accessible Writing" section